ptrace — process trace

 operation to declare an additional PID that is

-allowed to perform PTRACE_MODE_ATTACH
+allowed to perform PTRACE_MODE_ATTACH operations on

 the target.
 See the kernel source file Documentation/admin−guide/LSM/Yama.rst